Losing My Voice to Asthma

 When I have a bad asthma attack, it will usually take several hours before my voice comes back.
 So, I whisper.
 Which has an interesting effect on everyone around me.
 I will try to talk to my husband by whispering, and he will whisper back.
 I’ll say, “You don’t have to whisper just because I am whispering!”
 He'll respond with “Oh…..riiiiiight!”

-It always picks the worse time to happen – like when I have a full day of presentations and need my voice.
+It always picks the worst time to happen – like when I have a full day of presentations and need my voice.
 It can also make for some interesting meetings at work.
 I think that’s one of those tricks teachers use – talk softly.
 People really pay attention to you!
 (And I think they feel bad for me too!)

 When I lose my voice, the worst of my asthma attack is over and I no longer feel bad, but I sound bad.

 Well, luckily my daughter was home, but they probably wouldn’t let a teenager make an appointment for her mom.
 So I had to pull up my husband’s number and hand her my phone.
 Then I had to whisper instructions to my daughter to tell my husband that I needed to call the asthma doctor and make an appointment.

 Did you follow all of that?

 Then my husband had to call my daughter and let me know when my appointment was scheduled.

 Why do I keep losing my voice?